peterthomashorn/peterthomashorn-eu/README.md

 * Some customized icons from [Font Awesome](https://fontawesome.com).
 See COPYRIGHT file for further information
 * The [Bebas Neue](http://bebasneue.com) web font by [Dharma Type](https://dharmatype.com)
-* The image "Pink-watercolor-texture" designed by kjpargeter on [Freepik](http://www.freepik.com)